reactjs/rfcs/text/0000-reparenting.md

 - While createKey and createReparent shares the same advantage that unmounting of its host results in unmounting of the reparentable root. contentKey does not have a secondary method of unmounting/discarding the tree.
 React cannot differentiate between a detached tree and a discarded/unmountable tree.
 As a result it cannot be used for varying numbers of reparentable roots as trees for discarded keys remain in memory as leaks.
 - createKey adds alternative behaviour using just the `key`, createReparent gives React internals more control in how it they decide to handle the link between the tree and the reparent.

+## .unmount()

+Originally this RFC proposed an imperative `.unmount()` in place of `.keep()`. `React.createReparent` would be called with `this` to give the reparent an owner.
+The reparent would unmount when its owner unmounts or could be explicitly unmounted with `.unmount()`.

+This proposal was replaced as `.keep()` has the advantage of not holding on to detached trees if the user forgot to unmount a dynamic reparent.
+And `.keep()` is compatible with more techniques and use cases.

 ## DetachedTree

 If `.unmount()` proves to be too complex it may be possible to make detached trees work with createReparent, createKey, or other global key methods by using a Fragment-like `<DetachedTree />` component which holds a reference to the detached tree in the React tree but omits it from the DOM.
 Then React knows it may unmount components and trees if it is not used as part of the live tree or in a DetachedTree.